 Jim and Margaret’s daughter-in-law, Mihaela, has been running the Tearoom in St. Genis since 2010.
 Many of the customers remember her from the

 Following the opening of Jim’s second store in Gland, you are likely to see a few new faces amongst our staff.
-Shop manager, Vanezza Cooper, is a very welcome addition to the team and you will see him helping out Jim and Margaret in Gland.
+Lorraine and Kim are a very welcomed addition to the team and you will see them helping out Jim and Margaret in Gland.